MarynaShavlak/dev-interview-hub/src/features/ArticleSortSelector/ui/ArticleSortSelector/ArticleSortSelectorDeprecated/README.md

-# DeprecatedArticleSortSelector
+# ArticleSortSelectorDeprecated

 ## Overview
-The **`DeprecatedArticleSortSelector`** component is rendered when the feature flag `isAppRedesigned` is `false`, providing users with deprecated interface for sorting articles.
+The **`ArticleSortSelectorDeprecated`** component is rendered when the feature flag `isAppRedesigned` is `false`, providing users with deprecated interface for sorting articles.
 When this flag is active feature flag, the `ArticleSortSelectorRedesigned` is rendered instead.
 This component ensures that users still have access to sorting functionalities using deprecated UI elements, maintaining a consistent and familiar user experience during the transition phase.

 ## Type Definition